Run, Run, Run

 Her little brother, Noah, bounced a ball against the wall, the rhythmic thud filling the room like a steady heartbeat.
 He was always in motion, always full of energy.
 He paused and shot her a mischievous grin.
 "Are you gonna dance like a superhero tomorrow?"

 Lila laughed, smoothing down her dance top.
-“Something like that,” she said, twirling on her toes.
-“It’s called modern dance.
-You just feel the music and move however you want.”
-She loved that it wasn’t rigid like ballet.
-It was free, unpredictable, fun.
+The fabric felt snugger than it used to, and she tugged at it self-consciously.
+She missed being eight years old when her body was all straight lines and sharp angles, when she could move without thinking about how she looked.
+"Something like that," she said, twirling on her toes.
+"It's called modern dance.
+You just feel the music and move however you want."
+She loved that it wasn't rigid like ballet.
+It was free, unpredictable, fun—and nobody judged whether your body was the "right" shape.

 The smell of fresh pasta and marinara sauce drifted in from the kitchen, warm and familiar.
 Their mother, Mila, was cooking, humming softly to herself as she moved gracefully through the space.
 Lila loved watching her mother in the kitchen—she always seemed so calm, so sure of herself.